 What to eat for a healthy gut

-“In addition to this, a healthy gut contributes to a strong immune system, as well as heart health, brain health, improved mood, healthy sleep and effective digestion, and it may help prevent some cancers and autoimmune diseases as well as play a role in weight control.”
+“A healthy gut plays a huge role in overall health,” says nutritionist Jacqueline Alwill.
+“Healthy gut lining can stop inflammation in the body, as it plays a role in micronutrient absorption.
+A healthy gut also contributes to a strong immune system, as well as heart health, brain health, improved mood, healthy sleep and effective digestion.
+It may even help prevent some cancers and autoimmune diseases, and plays a role in weight control.”

 “As we’re all unique, the signs of an unhealthy gut differ in each of us,” Alwill says.
 “So, if you do feel there’s something amiss, it’s best to talk to your doctor about your concerns.”

-“There are lots of foods that contain prebiotics naturally, such as leeks, garlic, onion, Brussels sprouts, legumes and some grains,” Alwill says.
-“A lot of retailers are now offering options that provide added prebiotics, like Dairy Farmers A2 Goodness + Prebiotic milk.”
+“There are lots of foods that contain prebiotics naturally,” Alwill says.
+“Such as leeks, garlic, onion, Brussels sprouts, legumes and some grains.
+A lot of retailers are now offering options that provide added prebiotics, like Dairy Farmers A2 Goodness + Prebiotic milk.”